POLICY AND ADVOCACY

 • “With an emphasis on the notion of intergenerational trauma, there are real health effects of social, political, and economic marginalization embodied within individuals, which can collectively affect entire communities.
 Colonialism can also be enacted and reinforced within Indigenous mental health discourse, thus influencing scholarly and popular perceptions.”
 Read more here.

-• Co-authored by IHEI Executive Director, Kelly Gonzales.
+• Co-authored by IHEI Executive Director and Founder, Dr. Kelly Gonzales.
 “Settler colonialism is a violent process that harms all beings.
 We build upon environmental justice frameworks and argue for Indigenous values affirmation as a strategy for countering the violence of settler colonialism.”
 Read more here.

 • In June 2023, The Johns Hopkins Center for Indigenous Health announced a new publication in The Lancet co-authored by CIH Co-Director Dr. Donald Warne and Dr. Allison Kelliher.
 The article discussed the substantial challenges that Indigenous Peoples face across the world today, and the overarching need to “establish a framework on the Indigenous determinants of health derived from Indigenous Peoples’ communities.”
 Read more here.